StarkMehta/runpod-flux-Text-To-Image/README.md

 # RunPod Serverless: FLUX.1 Text-to-Image API

+I used FLUX.1-schnell because it is the fastest version of FLUX and is free for commercial use, unlike the 'dev' version.

 ## Overview
 ```bash
 A simple, reliable API for FLUX.1-schnell.
 It’s built to be "hardware-aware," meaning it automatically adjusts to whatever GPU you pick without crashing.